Initial

 FOUR: been trying to use the FM converter?
 You MUST have it plugged into the cigarette lighter, or the FM will not turn to ON no matter how many times you press it.
 Supposedly, the power wire acts like an antenna.
 I had the plug in the unit, but not in the cigarette lighter.
 If the FM converter does not see DC power.
 No MP3 via radio.

 FIVE: if you use the + on the right side of the map until you zoom in all the way possible, you better be going below 40mps.
 The map cannot refresh (draw the new screen) at 60 - 70mps and the roads or exits will be past you when you get the voice or screen prompts.
 You should hit the - (minus) on the left side at least twice.
 Then at highway speeds, you should be told of upcoming exits more accurately.
 Just like a computer, the price of the GPS depends on the chip speed.
-I do say, the alternate route only takes 10 or so seconds to draw or state.
+I have to say, the alternate route only takes 10 or so seconds to draw or state it found a new way.
 I have heard older GPS units took a very, very long time if you miss the exit or take a different route.
 These are almost instant.
+If you do take an alternate route.. it will complain for some time to "turn around" unit you go some distance before it creates an alternate route.

 SIX: From other GPS sites.
 A memory card is not a memory card.
 Some card makers work, some won't.
 I have tried a Secure Digital Scan Disk Ultra II 2 Gb card.
 That's a lot of music.
 I have a cheaper 1 GB 1X card that works too.
-If you try to dump 500 songs into the main folder, I bet you might have problems.
+If you try to dump 500 songs into the main folder, I'll bet you might have problems.
 Use folders (usually song albums or maybe song types) to put them in some order.
 Is there a limit on how may folders within folders, don't know.
 Still need to use a memory card reader to put the songs ON the memory card.
 Then put it in the GPS.
+There is no way to plug the GPS into a PC and add items to the memory card.

 If you need a manual for the GM-510 click here.